The National Museum

 The National Museum offers an excellent insight into the history of Denmark.

-Denmark's National Museum in Copenhagen has exhibitions which present the history and culture of Denmark.
-From the Stone Age, the Viking Age, the Middle Ages, the Renaissance to the Modern Danish History.
-You can see unique treasures such as the Golden Chariot of the Sun and Egtved Girl or interesting collections from the Viking age.
+Denmark's National Museum in Copenhagen has exhibitions which present the history and culture of Denmark, from the Stone Age, the Viking Age, the Middle Ages, and the Renaissance to Modern Danish History.
+You can see unique treasures such as the Golden Chariot of the Sun and Egtved Girl or exciting collections from the Viking age.

 Captivating Collections